DeathStapler/fvtt-drawing-tile-alignment/README.md

 A Foundry VTT module that will allow you to align tiles and drawing objects.
 There isn't any future plans for this plugin unless someone suggests a feature that I feel would be benefitial.

 When creating a circle or grid, the width/diameter is determined by the distance between the two objects which are the furthest apart.
+So, to make a bigger circle drag one of the objects further away.

 For example you can left align text to present it in a nicer layout.
 ![Left Alignment of Text](images/left-align.png)